diodesign/diosix/docs/architecture.md

 ## Root VM image generation

 Diosix cross-compiles the Root VM guest environment from source using Buildroot.
-This process builds the RISC-V Linux kernel, a BusyBox-based userspace, and early initialization scripts entirely from source, ensuring that all privileged guest code is built from origin.
+This process builds a native RISC-V Linux kernel, a BusyBox-based userspace, and early initialization scripts entirely from source, ensuring that all privileged guest code is built from origin.